Deitsch/angler/README.md

     * apt-get
     * macports
 * create a docker image to angler + pipeline for auto push on dockerhub
+* detect when multiple definition files have the same type with different properties -> throw error or warn at least

 ## License